ishan-marikar/authcompanion/README.md

-The web forms for login, registration and forgot password are built using [Vue.js](https://v3.vuejs.org/) and [Tailwindcss](https://tailwindcss.com/) - making them easily customizable for your specific branding and auth needs.
-After successful login or registration using the web forms, the user's JWT is made available for developers to use for authenticating a user into your web application APIs.
+The web forms for login, registration and forgot password are built using [Vue.js](https://v3.vuejs.org/) and [Tailwindcss](https://tailwindcss.com/) - making them easily customizable for your specific branding and auth needs (no build step required, restart the AuthC to view your code changes).

+After successful login or registration using the web forms, the user's Access Token (aka JWT) is made available for developers to use for authenticating a user into your web application APIs.

 |             Login Screen              |            Registration Screen             |
 | :-----------------------------------: | :----------------------------------------: |